-Stop time (Ts) must include the response time of all devices or controls that react to stop the machine.
-If all devices are not included, the calculated safety distance (Ds or S) will be too short.
-Failure to follow these instructions could result in serious injury or death.
-Be sure to include the stop time of all relevant devices and controls in your calculations.

-If required, each of the two Machine Primary Control Elements (MPCE1 and MPCE2) must be capable of immediately stopping the dangerous machine motion, regardless of the state of the other.
+- Stop time (Ts) must include the response time of all devices or controls that react to stop the machine - If all devices are not included, the calculated safety distance (Ds or S) will be too short, which can lead to serious injury or death. - Include the stop time of all relevant devices and controls in your calculations. - If required, each of the two machine primary control elements (MPCE1 and MPCE2) must be capable of immediately stopping the dangerous machine motion, regardless of the state of the other.
 These two channels of machine control need not be identical, but the stop time performance of the machine (Ts, used to calculate the safety distance) must take into account the slower of the two channels.